StewAlexander-com/NetVendor/README.md

 - UTC ISO-8601 timestamps for time-based correlation
 - Site and environment tags enable multi-site/environment dashboards

+For complete SIEM schema documentation and integration examples, see [ADVANCED.md](ADVANCED.md#-posture-change-detection--security-monitoring).

 ### Cross-Platform Compatibility

 ShadowVendor is designed to work on **Linux (Debian/Ubuntu), macOS (Intel and Apple Silicon), and Windows**.
-All file operations use UTF-8 encoding and cross-platform path handling.
+All file operations use UTF-8 encoding and cross-platform path handling for seamless operation across environments.

 **Windows Usage:**
 ```powershell